eyalzk/telegrad/README.md

 # Activate the bot
 bot.activate_bot()
 ```
 Then you will need to implement responses for the `/setlr`, `/getlr`, `/status`, `/stoptraining`,`/quiet` messages.
-In addition, you will need to send the loss values in order to use the `/plot` command.
+Also, you will need to send the bot the loss values each epoch in order to use the `/plot` command.
 It is fairly easy to include these responses, a full example is included in `tf_mnist_example.py`
 ### Examples
 Implementation examples are included for both Keras and TensorFlow in `keras_mnist_example.py` and `tf_mnist_example.py`.
-Both examples include all bot functions over the official keras/tf examples of training on the MNIST dataset.
+Both examples include all bot functions over the official keras/tf MNIST examples.

 ##### Creating a Telegram bot